Orlaith Quinn: Woman's death was 'foreseeable and preventable'

 A consultant psychiatrist, who assessed Mrs Quinn hours before her death, had previously told the inquest he did not believe she was an "active suicide risk".

-Mrs Quinn was the mother of three children - Conal, Aiden, and baby Niamh.
+Mrs Quinn was the mother of three children - Conal, Aodhan and Meabh.

-In October 2018, Mrs Quinn from Lagmore near Dunmurry, gave birth to Niamh at Belfast's Royal Jubilee Maternity hospital.
+In October 2018, Mrs Quinn from Lagmore near Dunmurry, gave birth to Meabh at Belfast's Royal Jubilee Maternity hospital.

-Her husband, Ciaran Quinn, had told the Inquest that after the child was born, his wife was happy, breastfed her baby and bonded with the infant.
+Her husband, Ciaran Quinn, had told the inquest that after the child was born, his wife was happy, breastfed her baby and bonded with the infant.

 But he said his wife's behaviour changed and she subsequently became manic and uncontrollable.